ArtiMinds-Robotics-customer-Siemens-robotbased-assembly

 User-friendly handling

 Beer is highly satisfied with the choice: “ArtiMinds RPS speaks with almost any robot.
 So even if the manufacturers vary, we do not have to start from zero and learn the programming respectively the programming languages again.”
 The software also automatically structures the generated robot program congruently to the process steps.
-If needed, the granularity can then be further increased.
 If necessary, the granularity can then be further increased so that individual assembly processes are more comprehensible and the search for errors becomes much easier.

 A big plus for Beer is the user-friendly handling of the software: “ArtiMinds RPS is very intuitively designed.
 With a two-day training and a little familiarization, using RPS anyone can program a robot within a few days.
 Programming knowledge is not required.”
 As robotics experts are rare on the market, this advantage makes the software so attractive to Beer.
 The department also regularly works with students who initially lack the appropriate robotics expertise.
 This means that junior colleagues can also quickly program and optimize robot cells using drag-and-drop, and long training periods are a thing of the past.